kamshory/OTP-Pi/README.md

 RESET_VENDOR_NOIP = false
 ```

 VERIFY must be set with `eyJkZXZpY2VUeXBlIjoiUlBpIiwgImJhc2VOYW1lIjoicmVzZXQtY29uZmlnLmluaSJ9`.
-Other configuration properties must be set wit `true` or `false`. `true` means that yo will reset the configuration and `false` means that you will not reset the configuration.
+Other configuration properties must be set with `true` or `false`. `true` means that you will reset the configuration and `false` means that you will not reset the configuration.

 Reset device will do the following things: